TERREMEMBER/znbase/docs/content/stable/api/ycql/_index.md

 ---
-title: Yugabyte Cloud Query Language (YCQL)
+title: ZNbase Cloud Query Language (YCQL)
-headerTitle: Yugabyte Cloud Query Language (YCQL)
+headerTitle: ZNbase Cloud Query Language (YCQL)
 linkTitle: YCQL
 description: YCQL is a semi-relational API that is best fit for internet-scale OLTP & HTAP applications.
 summary: Reference for the YCQL API